DuncanCragg/OnexOS/README-App.md

 Since there's nothing really like OnexOS, it's hard to say!
 It can perhaps be described
 as:

-_Like Minecraft Creative - with the simplicity and power of doing everything the same basic way - but replacing stacking blocks with links between panels._
+_Like Minecraft Creative but replacing stacking blocks with links between panels - thus also retaining the simplicity and power of doing everything the same basic way._

 The top benefit of that is that you can just pick up your house by its link and move it, or clone it!